TiBeN/document-template/README.md

     $ docker-mkdoc clean all

-To create a tar.gz distribution file, use `dist`:
+To create a tarball containing your built document, figures and sources files., use `dist`:

     $ docker-mkdoc dist

-This create a tarball containing your built document, figures and sources files.

 Template
 --------